 When it comes to going viral online, there’s no real way of knowing what’s going to take off.
 Few people know this better than 32-year-old Brandon Pleshek of Clean That Up.
 We spoke with the third-generation janitor-turned-TikTok creator and Instagram influencer about the rise of his platform, and how the need for a mental break turned into a successful TikTok account with almost 850k followers and an average of one million views per week.

 How He Got Started

 Based just south of Green Bay in Appleton, Wis., Brandon took over his family’s decades-old cleaning business about 10 years ago.
-But then, COVID struck.
-Fully aware that sending his team into other people’s homes might put them at risk, Brandon made the choice to shut down for four months, starting in March 2020.
+In March 2020 Brandon made the choice to shut down for four months.
 “As a business owner, I was freaking out,” he said.
 “My escape was to start posting silly, kind of crazy cleaning videos on the internet.”

 One of the first videos he posted was of a post-carpet cleaning technique called carpet grooming.
 After it received nearly 40K views, Brandon thought he might actually be onto something.
 “I was like… whoa, that’s wild.
 I didn’t think people would care about a janitor from Wisconsin.”

 Questions began pouring into Brandon’s inbox, and his platforms have steadily grown ever since.
 We asked Brandon to share his top-performing TikTok cleaning videos, as well as his personal favorites.

 “For whatever reason, this just blows people’s minds.
 My family didn’t invent this hack--it’s just something that’s an old thing.
 We’ve done it for years, but every single time I’ve posted this it gets about a million views!”